-These Learning Domain Outcomes (LDO) are grouped based on the area of study and closely align with the Liberal Education America's Promise (LEAP) Essential Learning Outcomes.
-The following LDO's are common to all University of Maine System and Maine Community College System campuses and are expected to be included in each institution's transfer-out block:
+The learning outcomes included in this agreement contain content from eight key general education Learning Domains that align closely with the Liberal Education America's Promise (LEAP) Essential Learning Outcomes.
+These Learning Domain outcomes are common to all University of Maine System and Maine Community College System campuses and are included in KVCC's transfer-out block:

-Creative/Arts
+· Creative/Arts

-Students will experience a sustained engagement with at least one of the creative or performing arts and will be able to participate in, identify or evaluate artistic and creative forms of expression.
+Students will experience a sustained engagement with at least one of the creative or performing arts and will be able to participate in, identify, or evaluate artistic and creative forms of expression.